OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/customer-management-service/addclientlinks.md

 Initiates the client link process to manage the accounts of another customer.
 Sends a link request from one customer to another customer or account.

 > [!NOTE]
-> Only a user with Super Admin credentials can add, update, and search for client links.
+> Only a user with Super Admin or Standard credentials can add, update, and search for client links to ad accounts.
 >
+> Only a user with Super Admin credentials can add, update, and search for client links to customers.
+>
-> Customer to customer linking is only available for pilot customers where [GetCustomerPilotFeatures](getcustomerpilotfeatures.md) returns feature identifier 449.
+> Client links from customer to customer is only available for pilot customers where [GetCustomerPilotFeatures](getcustomerpilotfeatures.md) returns feature identifier 449.

 There is no set limit to the amount of client accounts that can be linked to an agency.
 The client account must have a valid payment instrument set up for post-pay billing.
 Prepaid accounts are not supported for management by agencies.